libuv/libuv/docs/src/misc.rst

     Gets the resident set size (RSS) for the current process.

-    On macOS this returns the physical footprint (the number Activity Monitor and ``footprint(1)`` show).
-The resident set size on macOS keeps counting memory the process has already freed until the kernel reclaims those pages, so it only ever reports the high-water mark.

-    .. versionchanged:: 1.53.0 the physical footprint is reported on macOS.

 .. c:function:: int uv_uptime(double* uptime)

     Gets the current system uptime.
 Depending on the system full or fractional seconds are returned.